 Arrivals and departures

-Breakfast club arrivals - All children must enter the building through Aire View main entrance and parents / carers must escort their children to the front door and hand your child/ children to a member of staff.
+Breakfast club arrivals - All children must enter the building through Main hall entrance and parents / carers must escort their children to the front door and hand your child/ children to a member of staff.

-Breakfast club departures - At the end of the session (8:50am)children in Reception & Key Stage 1 will be escorted to their classrooms by a member of staff.
-KS2 children whose lessons are delivered at the Hothfield site will be escorted by a member of staff to the Hothfield site and taken to the main reception entrance for 8:55am when they will independently make their way to their own classroom.
+Breakfast club departures - At the end of the session, a register is taken at 8:45am and children in Nursery, Reception & Key Stage 1 will be escorted to their classrooms by a member of staff.
+KS2 children will independently make their way to the classrooms for 8:55am.

-After School Arrivals – Reception and KS1 children will be escorted to the Hall from their afternoon sessions by a member of staff.
-KS2 children will meet in Hothfield site library and will be escorted to the after school club at the Aire View Site.
+After School Arrivals – All children will be escorted to the Hall from their afternoon sessions by a member of staff.
 A register is taken when children arrive in our care, and parents must sign out their child/children each day when they are collected.

 We expect that children will normally be collected by the person/s named on the registration form.
 If you need a different person to collect your child on a particular day, you must notify us in advance.
 Children will not be released into the care of a person unknown to us without Parents’ authorisation.

 If you are delayed in collecting your child for any reason please contact the school office during office hours (8.30am-4pm) or if calling before or after these hours please telephone the main school numbers and select our before and after school club option, to let us know.
 If your child has been booked for the first session that ends at 4:45pm and you collect your child after 4:45, you will be charged the price of the second session.
-If your child is attending the second session and you collect your child after 6pm a late payment fee of £7.00 per 15 minutes will be charged, to cover the costs of staff supervision.
+If your child is attending the second session and you collect your child after 6pm a late payment fee of £7.00 per 15 minutes (or part thereof) will be charged, to cover the costs of staff supervision.
 If your child has not been collected by 6.30pm and the club has been unable to contact you (or the adult responsible for collecting your child) the club will contact Social Care.

 Child protection